 Not at all.
 Syntrol makes going solar easy.
 Simply request your free solar quote.
 Sign with us and start saving immediately.
 We’ll get to work engineering and installing your custom solar system.
-You’ll pay zero out-of-pocket expenses.
+With Syntrol's wide choice of options, many customers pay zero out-of-pocket expenses.

 Will the government really give rebates and tax incentives for going solar?

 Yes.
 Local, state, and federal governments offer rebates and tax incentives that can cover more than 30% of the total cost.
 However, they won’t last forever.
 So, take advantage of these substantial incentives while you can.

 What happens to my system at night or when the weather is cloudy?

 For solar panels to convert sunlight into electricity there must be sun.
 On cloudy days, your system will produce less energy; at night, it will not produce any energy.
 Syntrol Solar energy systems connect to the traditional utility grid, so you’ll always have a source of power.

 The term photovoltaic is comprised of photo, which comes from the Greek word for light, and voltaic, which finds its origins in the name of scientist Alessandro Volta, known for his invention of the electric battery.

 Photovoltaics is the process by which energy from the sun is absorbed by solar panels and transformed into electricity.

 A power purchase agreement, or PPA, allows a homeowner to buy energy at a guaranteed low rate.
 Syntrol Solar’s PPA replaces your current energy provider’s bill for the life of the agreement.